MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// call to SetBuffer.
   HRESULT Present();
   /// Stop streaming of the current stream id.
+  /// The Javascript will receive `MediaStreamTrack::ended` event when the API
+  /// is called.
+  /// The Javascript can restart the stream with getTextureStream.
+  /// The API call will release any internal resources on both of WebView2 host
+  /// and the browser processes.
   /// API calls of Present, CreateBuffer will fail after this
   /// with an error of COREWEBVIEW2_TEXTURE_STREAM_ERROR_NO_VIDEO_TRACK_STARTED.
-  /// The Javascript can restart the stream with getTextureStream.
+  /// The Stop API will be called implicitly when ICoreWebView2StagingTextureStream
+  /// object is destroyed.
   HRESULT Stop();
   /// Event handler for those that occur at the Renderer side, the example
   /// are CreateBuffer, Present, or Stop.
-  HRESULT add_TextureError(
+  HRESULT add_ErrorReceived(
-      [in] ICoreWebView2StagingTextureStreamTextureErrorEventHandler* eventHandler,
+      [in] ICoreWebView2StagingTextureStreamErrorReceivedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);
-  /// Remove listener for TextureError event.
+  /// Remove listener for ErrorReceived event.
-  HRESULT remove_TextureError([in] EventRegistrationToken token);
+  HRESULT remove_ErrorReceived([in] EventRegistrationToken token);
   /// Updates d3d Device when it is updated by RenderAdapterLUIDChanged
   /// event.
-  HRESULT UpdateD3DDevice([in] IUnknown* d3dDevice);
+  HRESULT SetD3DDevice([in] IUnknown* d3dDevice);
   /// Event handler for receiving texture by Javascript.
   /// `window.chrome.webview.registerTextureStream` call by Javascript will
   /// request sending video frame to the host where it will filter requested